Who we are

 “The Council covenants with the Donors as follows: For ever hereafter to support and maintain and improve the property hereby conveyed as and for the purpose of a Public and Recreation and Assembly Hall in conjunction with the aforesaid Parish Hall….”

-The Parish Council are the Custodian Trustees.
-The hall is managed by a Board of Trustees of the Wethersfield Village Hall Charitable Incorporated Organisation (Registered Charity No: 1171017), these Trustees are in post for a year and are appointed by local clubs and associations or nominated by residents of Wethersfield and elected at the Annual General Meeting.
+The Parish Council is the Freeholder.
+The hall is managed by a Board of Management Trustees of the Wethersfield Village Hall Charitable Incorporated Organisation (Registered Charity No: 1171017), these Management Trustees are in post for a year and are appointed by local clubs and associations or nominated by residents of Wethersfield and elected at the Annual General Meeting.

 How to Book

 If you’re interested in hiring out our venue, please click here to contact us regarding availability and prices.